ibm-cloud-docs/quantum-computing/upgrade-from-open.md

 ### Optional: Upgrade your IBM Cloud account
 {: #update-cloud-account}

 Skip this if you already have an IBM Cloud account with a Pay-As-You-Go plan.
-All new IBM Cloud accounts are set up with a Pay-As-You-Go plan.
+All new IBM Cloud accounts are set up with a Pay-As-You-Go account.

 You must upgrade your IBM Cloud account in the following circumstances:

 - You have a Trial account.
-- You have a Lite account (deprecated) that you created before 25 October 2021.
+- You have a Lite account that you created before 25 October 2021.

-After you upgrade, you can continue to use any instances that you created with your Lite account (deprecated).
+After you upgrade, you can continue to use any instances that you created with your previous Trial account.
 To upgrade to a Pay-As-You-Go account, complete the following steps:

 1. Go to Manage > [Account](https://cloud.ibm.com/account){: external} in the IBM Cloud console.
 2. Select **Account settings**, and click **Add credit card**.